ddev/ddev.com/src/pages/blog/ddev-local-release-v0-18-0-easier-xdebug-windows-installer-and-more.md

 We’re one step closer to solving a problem with a trusted hosts pattern mismatch, [#608](https://github.com/drud/ddev/issues/680).
 Thank you to [Misterboe](https://github.com/misterboe) for [PR #808](https://github.com/drud/ddev/pull/808), and for members of the TYPO3 community providing logs and details about this issue.

-This release includes a variety of bug fixes as well.
+This release includes a variety of bugfixes as well.
 Check out the [release notes](https://github.com/drud/ddev/releases/tag/v0.18.0) for details.
 We want to say thank you to everyone who reports bugs, and tests the releases.
 The gratitude we get back is much appreciated!

 > The team at [@drud](https://twitter.com/drud?ref%5Fsrc=twsrc%5Etfw) is really on top of things – I opened a DDEV issue yesterday and there was a fix and commit for me to test this morning!
 Thanks, [@randyfay](https://twitter.com/randyfay?ref%5Fsrc=twsrc%5Etfw)!
 >